 Summers are here!
 Time for flip-flops and sandals and spending time on the feet barefoot.
 However, this is not the story for people with diabetic foot problems or people with nerve damage in the foot area.
 Foot problems are one of the most severe complications for people with diabetes.
-From sore feet and ulcers to Charcot feet and athlete’s foot, the list is endless!
+From sore feet and ulcers to Charcot feet and athlete’s feet, the list is endless!
 Therefore, diabetic foot care is of utmost importance.

 Which is why diabetic foot care is a must for people with high blood sugar levels.
 In this article, how blood sugar affects your feet and legs, the most feared foot complications along with summer foot care tips for diabetics.

-How Does Blood Sugar Levels Affect Your Feet & Legs?
+Diabetic Foot Care – How Do Blood Sugar Levels Affect Your Feet And Legs?

 As we all know, the body needs the energy to process day-to-day activities.
 The energy is received by the cells with the help of insulin.
 Insulin absorbs the sugar from the bloodstream and helps cells to use it for energy.
 If the body becomes insulin resistant or is unable to produce enough insulin, the process does not work correctly and leads to sugar circulating in the blood.